tremella/thermo-js/README.md

 Thermostat should be a class with these attributes and methods.
-Currently, all of these are operational.
+Currently, all of these are operational and passing tests.

 **ATTRIBUTES**:
 - **temp**:            between min and maxTemp